hebamuh68/hebamuh68/README.md

 Quotes
 -----
-> Sometimes when you innovate, you make mistakes.
-It is best to admit them quickly, and get on with improving your other innovations - `Steve Jobs`
+> If I were given one hour to save the planet, I would spend 59 minutes defining the problem and one minute resolving it. - `Albert Einstein`

 About
 -----